A Modern Basement Remodel Becomes a Sleek Office and More

 Getting to the finish line

 As the room came together, our contractor stopped by often, checking on progress and clarifying details.
 He gave me a six-week project schedule.
-The job was finished the day he promised.
+The basement remodel was finished the day he promised.
 The usual setbacks occurred—construction delays, order lags—and our project had surprises, but the crew kept pace and we didn’t go over budget.
 Sweeten also offered support throughout the project, if needed.

 Looking at the finished project, I have so many favorite bits, beginning with the added space.
 Each floor of the building is about 900 square feet, so we increased usable space by 50 percent—we now have 2,700 square feet.
 The very best reward downstairs: the perfect lighting.
 I can work around the clock and never know what time it is.
 I jokingly call it Vegas!